 Memorable Manitobans: Thomas Roberts Ferguson (1864-?)

-In 1890, he married Etta May Hanmer of Toronto and they had two sons and one daughter.
+On 5 November 1890, he married Etta May Hanmer (?-?) of Toronto and they had three children: Arthur Beresford Ferguson (1892-1951), Julian Harcourt Ferguson (1895-1965), and Edith May Ferguson (1903-?).
 He was a member of the Manitoba Club, Canadian Club of Winnipeg, St. Charles Country Club, Commercial Travellers Association, Conservative Party, and Anglican church.
 He lived from 1906 to around 1916 at 4 Ruskin Row in Winnipeg.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 Crescentwood: A History by R. R. Rostecki, Crescentwood Home Owners Association, 1993.

 This page was prepared by Gordon Goldsborough.

 Page revised: 22 September 2019